loafey/master-thesis/Thesis/TODO/Minor.md

 ## 3. Lithium

-- 3.1
-  - [ ] "sequence of commands" is not accurate, it is more like a tree (due to case) whose leaves all are calls.

 - 3.2 Kinds & types
   - [ ] "There are four new constructs in Lithium": add "on the type